 States require that potential litigants bring their lawsuits before the court within a particular time frame following the incident that created their cause of action.
 The laws creating these deadlines are referred to as "statutes of limitations."
 In Wisconsin lawsuits involving the damage or destruction of personal property must be commenced within six years of the accident, pursuant to Wisconsin Statutes, Section 893.52.
 An action to recover for personal injuries or wrongful death must be commenced within three years, pursuant to Wisconsin Statutes, Section 893.54.

-Following an accident you would probably prefer to spend your time restoring your health and property than dealing with state agencies, insurers, and courts.
-A lawyer can help guide you through the process and help ensure that you are fairly compensated for your damages.
-Contact a local attorney for a free initial claim assessment and learn more about how they can be of assistance.
+After a car accident, you'd probably prefer to spend your time restoring your health and property rather than dealing with state agencies, insurers, and courts.
+To get some help and peace of mind, it's best to speak to a local car accident attorney who can guide you through the process and help ensure that you're fairly compensated for your damages.

 Contact a qualified attorney.